DFE-Digital/improving-children-and-family-services-through-digital-technology/content/user-needs.md

 * meet accessibility standards for both online and offline elements
 * not exclude any users they are intended to serve

-## Accessibility needs

-Local authorities have a legal duty to meet web content accessibility standards.
+Local authorities have a legal duty to meet [web content accessibility standards](https://www.w3.org/TR/WCAG21/).

 Suppliers and local authorities should: